Does your soulmate or twin flame always make you the bad guy?

 While you’re busy defending yourself from being the bad guy, they want you to take the responsibility for their actions or words as well.
 Don’t fall for it and don’t feel guilty.

 If they provoke you, you have the right to your emotions.
-But you’re not responsible for theirs too.
-There are adult ways of handling things and taking responsibility is the first step.
+But you’re not responsible for theirs.
+There are adult ways of handling things.
+Taking responsibility is the first step.

 If you’re tired of always being the bad guy, you have to change your way of reacting to it.

 If you’re the kind of person that will admit when you’re wrong, then that’s your only job.
 No longer do you have to accept the bad guy label anymore.
 Forget about having to prove you’re a decent human being.
 You are human, just like they are.